Whale meat: Japan

-Some other dishes are: cubed and grilled blubber, cartilage salads, and whale skin stew.
+Some other dishes include cubed and grilled blubber, cartilage salads, and whale skin stew.

 As of 2006, in Japan, 5,560 tons of whale meat worth ¥5.5 billion is sold in every year.
 The Japanese market has declined in recent years, with prices falling to $26 per kilogram in 2004, down $6 per kilogram from 1999.
 Fluke meat can sell for over $200 per kilogram, over three times the price of belly meat.

 Greenpeace has alleged that some of the meat on sale is illegally sourced.
 They have claimed that it has been illegally smuggled from crew members of research ships and that more meat is caught than can be consumed by humans, with up to 20% of 2004's catch going unsold.

+In modern times, whale meat is rarely eaten in Japan.
+A 2005 poll commissioned by Greenpeace and conducted by the Nippon Research Centre found that 95% of Japanese people very rarely or never eat whale meat.

 Native Alaskan communities

-For thousands of years, Native Alaskans of the Arctic have depended on whale meat.
+For thousands of years, Alaska Natives in the Arctic have depended on whale meat.
 The meat is harvested from legal, non-commercial hunts that occur twice a year in the spring and autumn.
 The meat is stored and eaten throughout the winter.

 Tikiġaġmiut, Iñupiat living on the coast of Alaska, divided their catch into 10 sections.
 The fatty tail, considered to be the best part, went to the captain of the conquering vessel, while the less-desired sections were given to his crew and others that assisted with the kill.

 The skin and blubber, known as muktuk, taken from the bowhead, beluga, or narwhal is also valued, and is eaten raw or cooked.
 Mikigaq is the fermented whale meat.